matheuslenke/100-days-of-swift/README.md

 **Day 41** Today was a challenge and i've built a game from ground and it was really nice seeing i could use a lot of tools without looking back everytime.
 It isn't perfect but i'm happy that i was able to do it in 1 hour

 **Day 42** Today i started learning about Collection View, and it's differences and similarities with TableView.
 It's really good to have so many tools already built-in in UIKit

+**Day 43** Today i started learning about UIImagePicker and it's so easy to get images from users phone, and it even has a built-in crop image feature!
+Also learned more about Collection View and cells